-Name: Phone No
+Name: PHONE No

 Documer ntation Checklist:

-e indicate the supporting documentation you are abloies (NOT originals) to the affidavit before sending it to ou plan to notifiy.
+e indicate the supporting documentation you are abl OT originals) to the affidavit before sending it to the plan to notifiy.
+Attach

-(20) A copy of a valid government-issued photo-ide state-issued ID card or your passport).
-If you are u a copy of your birth certificate or a copy of your o place of residence. nder 16 and do not have a photo ID), you may submit
+(20) A copy of a valid government-issued photo-identification card (for example, your driver's license, so issued ID card or your passport).
+If you are under 16 and do not have a photo ID, you may submit a confusion of your birth certificate or a copy of your official school records showing your enrollment and place residence.

-(21) Proof of residency during the time the disputed be took place (for example, a rental/lease agreemen insurance bill).
+(21) Proof of residency during the time the disputed bill occurred, the loan was made, or the other event took place (for example, a rental/lease agreement in your name, a copy of a utility bill or a copy of an insurance bill).

-(22) A copy of the report you filed with the police or report or report number from the police, please in the report number, not a copy of the report.
-You ndicate that in Item 19.
-Some com panies only need
+(22) or report number from the police, please indicate A copy of the report you filed with the police or sheriff's department.
+If you are unable to obtain a report or report number from the police, please indicate that in Item 19.
+Some companies only need the report number, not a copy of the report.
+You may want to check with each company.

-re under penalty of perjury that the information I hav knowledge. e provided in this affidavit is true a and correct to the
+I decla my knowle are under penalty of perjury that the information I havedge. e provided in this affidavit is true a nd correct to the best of

-(signature) (date signe -d)
+(signature) (date sig ned)

-Knowingly submitting false information on this form could subject you to criminal prosecution for perju ıry.
+Knowingly y submitting false information on this form could subj iect you to criminal prosecution for perjury.

-h each company.
-Creditors sometimes require notariz gn below that you completed and signed this affidavi one witness (non-
+ith each company.
+Creditors sometimes require notari ign below that you completed and signed this affidav ne witness (non-

 Witness:

 (signature) (printed name)

-(date) (telephone number)
+(date) (telephone numb er)

-COMMON WEALTH OF VIRGINIA
+COMMO NWEALTH OF VIRGINIA

-COUNTY/C CITY OF
+COUNTY C/CITY OF

-The forego oing instrument was acknowledged before me this day of , 20,
+The forego oing instrument was acknowledged before me this day of , 20

+by .

-by (Name of person seeking ackn ·
+(Name of person seeking ac knowledgment)

-olic Jistration number:sission expires:
+Notary Pu

+gistration number:ission expires:

-Name: Phone No Fraudulent Account Stateme nt: Completing this Statement and only send it to that o company.
-Inclu ıde a copy of your sign ned affidavit. ach company you are notifying rm.
-See the example below. , nt you a staten . , ent account, attacah a copy of s) described in name withou ut my knowledge, pe account(s) was/were opened horization using my personal Creditor Name/Address (the company that opened the account or provided the goods or services).
-Account Number Type of unauthorized credit/goods/ services provided by creditor (if known).
+Nаме: PHONE No Fraudulent Account Stateme nt: Completing this Statement ou need.
+Complete a separate copy of your signed affidav company you are notifying and • List only the account(s)) you are disp uting with the company i receiving this for orm.
+See the example below.
+If a collection agency so that document (NOT the • ement, letter or notice abo out the fraudule ent account, attach a copy of I declare (check all that appl y): y name withou out my knowledge, perm account(s) was/were opened orization using my personal Creditor Name/Address (the company that opened the account or provided the goods or services).
+Account Number Type of unauthorized credit/goods/services provided by creditor (if known).
 Date issued or opened (if known).
 Amount/Value provided (the amount charged or the cost of the goods/services).
-Example: Example National Bank 22 Main Street Columbus, Ohio 22722 0123456-89 Auto loan 01/05/2010 \$25,500.00 During the time of the ad ccounts descri bed above, I had the fo ollowing accoun t opened with your company: Billing name: Billing address: Account number:
+Example: Example National Bank 22 Main Street Columbus, Ohio 22722 0123456-89 Auto loan 01/05/2010 \$25,500.00 During the time of the company: ne accounts c described above, I had the following account opened with your Billing name: Billing address: Account number:

-IDENTITY THEFT PASSPORT REQUEST -- VICTIM INFORMATION SHEET
+OFFICE OF THE ATTORNEY GENERAL OF VIRGINIA IDENTITY THEFT PASSPORT REQUEST -- VICTIM INFORMATION SHEET